kstechly/cllg/README.md

 file descriptors 1 and 2.
 Handlers or subprocesses pointed at explicit files, sockets, pipes, or custom streams are outside the capture boundary.

 Nested sessions are allowed.
+But why are you using them...
 The outer session log includes inner session output, because the outer session represents the whole command run; the inner session log contains its own slice.